pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

      $ pywbemcli --name myserver class get CIM_ManagedElement
        <<... returns mof for CIM_ManagedElement>>>

-  See :ref:`Connection command-group` for more information on managing connections.
+  See :ref:`Connection command group ` for more information on managing connections.
 * **--default-namespace/-d** - Default :term:`CIM namespace` to use in the target
   WBEM server if no namespace is defined in a command.
 If not defined the pywbemcli default is ``root/cimv2``.
 This is the namespace used on all server operation requests unless a specific namespace is defined by:

-  * In the interactive mode prepending the command-group name with the ``--namespace`` option.
+  * In the interactive mode prepending the command group  name with the ``--namespace`` option.
   * Using the ``--namespace/-n`` command option to define a namespace on commands that specify this option.